Programs and Services

 Districts in Westchester County have seen a surge in the identification of students with autism and autism-related disorders.
 Students formally placed in our elementary classes, and out of district placements, have been identified with “qualitative impairments in social interaction.”
 These students require a class with a smaller teacher to student ratio, with specific prescribed methodologies.
-While no two persons who have autism will behave in quite the same way, we believe this group formed the critical mass needed to warrant operating our own K-2 Autistic Class beginning with the 2006-2007 school year.
-A K-2 class and a grade 3-5 class were implemented for the 2009-2010 school year.
-Both classes continued for the 2010-2011 school year.
-Population trends dictated expanding the scope of the K-2 class for 2011-2012 to include students with multiple disabilities; a trend that will continue for the 2012-2013 class.
+The District offers ACE the ace program in two separate classes - K-2 and Gr.
+3-5.

 Therapeutic Support Program (TSP)